Macor-Machinable Glass Ceramic

 4. Are there any limitations?

-3. How to avoid cracks during the processing?
+How to avoid cracks during machining?

-5. How to ensure the machining accuracy of Macor ceramics?
+How to ensure the machining accuracy of Macor ceramics?

-In weak alkaline environment (such as 0.1 N NaOH), the mass loss is greater than that in acidic environment
+In weak alkaline environment (such as 0.1 N NaOH), the mass loss is greater than that in acidic environment.

 en_USEnglish